teiwei2003/cosmos-sdk/docs/zh/architecture/adr-038-state-listening.md

 		halt = true
 	}

-	// each listener has an internal wait threshold after which it sends `false` to the ListenSuccess() channel
+	//each listener has an internal wait threshold after which it sends `false` to the ListenSuccess() channel
-	// but the BaseApp also imposes a global wait limit maxWait := time.NewTicker(app.globalWaitLimit)
+	//but the BaseApp also imposes a global wait limit maxWait := time.NewTicker(app.globalWaitLimit)
 	for _, lis := range app.abciListeners {
 		select {